-“I can’t imagine that (FITARA) isn’t the gold standard as we go forward,” said Milo Speranzo, director of strategy and compliance at Avnet Government Solutions.
+“I can’t imagine that (FITARA) isn’t the gold standard as we go forward,” said Milo Speranzo, director of strategy and compliance at Tech Data.
 “We really believe FITARA is here to stay for years and years.”

 It’s the gold standard in part because the law puts CIOs in charge, Harris said, an important change because the law gives CIOs authority to make important decisions.

 “The CIO’s job is a very, very difficult job, no matter where you are, whether that’s in the commercial sector or other areas in the public sector,” Harris said.
 “When the CIO’s not empowered, it’s an impossible job.”

 FITARA also represents a groundbreaking change because of the transparency it requires, said Steve Cooper, CIO, Department of Commerce.

 Agencies must post their implementation plans once the Office of Management and Budget (OMB) approves them.
 The plans identify the steps agencies are taking to meet the law’s common baseline, a set of standards that address budget formulation, budget execution, acquisition, and organization and workforce.

 Just two agencies – the Department of Agriculture and National Science Foundation – have posted their implementation plans.
 But Bill Zielinski, of the OMB’s agency oversight team, said he expects OMB to complete its review of all agencies’ implementation plans by the Dec.
 31 deadline.